kubernetes/enhancements/keps/sig-storage/2605-option-to-preserve-default-file-mode-bit-in-atomicwriter-volumes/README.md

 have the ability to access a shared\common secret or config volume.

-As a platform, Kubernetes should evolve to allow the sharing of AtomicWriter volumes (secret, config etc.) accross containers running under different UIDs as a first party scenario.
+As a platform, Kubernetes should evolve to allow the sharing of AtomicWriter volumes (secret, config etc.) across containers running under different UIDs as a first party scenario.

-With this feature, we try to provide a backwards compatible way for the users to share a AtomicWriter volumes accross containers running under different UIDs.
+With this feature, we try to provide a backwards compatible way for the users to share a AtomicWriter volumes across containers running under different UIDs.

 We intend to provide a way for the users to opt-in for the new behavior and expect not to break any existing applications\configurations.